top of page

 • These signals allow cells to respond to their environment and coordinate their functions.

-• There are several forms of intracellular signalling, which can be classified based on the mode of signal transmission:
+• There are several forms of intracellular signaling, which can be classified based on the mode of signal transmission:

 1. Contact-dependent signalling:

-• In this form of signalling, the signalling molecule remains attached to the surface of the signalling cell and directly interacts with receptors on the surface of the target cell.
+• In this form of signaling, the signaling molecule remains attached to the surface of the signaling cell and directly interacts with receptors on the surface of the target cell.

 • This requires physical contact between the two cells, and the signal typically affects only the adjacent cells.